 Expressionist artist Harry Elstrøm created the sculptures depicting the four evangelists on the outside of the basilica and an outstanding Calvary inside.
 Another sculptor, George Minne, designed the bronze Calvary outside and the sculpture of the Sacred Heart.

-Similar to other Art Deco buildings, the basilica is made of reinforced concrete, and it is decorated inside with glazed terracotta.
-With its 89 meters of height and 164.5 meters in length, it is the largest Art Deco building in the world.
+Similar to other Art Deco buildings, the basilica is made of reinforced concrete and is decorated inside with glazed terracotta.
+With its 89 metres of height and 164.5 metres in length, it is the largest Art Deco building in the world.
 Albert Van Huffel properly used the whole space of the church and designed something like a city within a city – as it contains a crypt and chapel but also ample space that today houses two religious museums, cultural expositions and a restaurant.
 Certainly not to be missed, the Basilica offers a unique panorama of the Brussels cityscape.